Women in conservation: Roberta Weisbrot

 Born and raised in Saskatchewan, Roberta Weisbrot, NCC’s brand and digital marketing manager, is a proud prairie girl, through and through.
 She grew up in Regina and also spent a lot of time at her family’s farm east of the city.

 Her treasured childhood memories were made on the farm while taking in nature on what she refers to as the “land of the living skies.”
-Having also traveled across Canada from BC to Nova Scotia and living in Okanagan Valley, Banff National Park, Kananaskis, Calgary, Saskatoon, and now planting roots in Toronto, Roberta has experienced the natural beauty of an array of landscapes, forming an appreciation for Canada’s natural treasures.
+Having also travelled across Canada from BC to Nova Scotia and living in Okanagan Valley, Banff National Park, Kananaskis, Calgary, Saskatoon, and now planting roots in Toronto, Roberta has experienced the natural beauty of an array of landscapes, forming an appreciation for Canada’s natural treasures.

 Read our interview with Roberta below: